gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - With both sources and resources
 - Reports failure to compile library
 - Compiled sources and resources are separate
+- All generated resources are removed when all resources source files are removed.
+- All compiled classes are removed when all java source files are removed.

 ### Story: Build author defines multiple java libraries in single project